 The Army Community Service Center is a resource haven for Soldiers and Family members.
 The many programs offered within are designed to enhance and directly deal with quality of life issues and needs.
 We invite you to visit and utilize the many services and opportunities provided to help Families handle difficult situations during the soldier's deployment.
 Sometimes, you simply need to talk to someone who is going through the same thing that you are.
 Sometimes you need the shoulder, support, and advice of someone who has been through a deployment before.

-Community Information Services invites you to visit and utilize the many services and opportunities provided to help Families handle difficult situations during the soldier's deployment.
+Information and Referral Services invites you to visit and utilize the many services and opportunities provided to help Families handle difficult situations during the soldier's deployment.
 Sometimes, you simply need to talk to someone who is going through the same thing that you are.
 Sometimes you need the shoulder, support, and advice of someone who has been through a deployment before.
 ACS offers a place to find that type of support in addition to a place to hold meetings and training.
-Services provided include: Family Lounge with TV/VCR, coupon swap program, crisis intervention, information and referral.
 For more information visit the ACS Facebook page.

 The Family Advocacy Program offers a variety of services that help Soldiers and Families gain life skills and build healthy relationships.
 The program was developed to prevent Family violence by providing education on parenting, relationship enhancement and life skills.
 For more information visit the Family Advocacy Facebook page.

-Financial Planning and Consumer Affairs Services are offered to help Soldiers and their Families develop and maintain a realistic Family budget, reduce debts, improve their credit, plan for the future through savings and investment, and resolve consumer complaints.
+Financial Readiness Program is offered to help Soldiers and their Families develop and maintain a realistic Family budget, reduce debts, improve their credit, plan for the future through savings and investment, and resolve consumer complaints.
 The program offers regularly scheduled classes on budgeting, checkbook management, and financial management.
 Classes are also offered for units in all areas of financial planning.
 For more information visit our Financial Readiness Facebook page.

 Mobilization and Deployment (Mob/Dep) provides professional and timely support to active duty, Reserve and Guard Soldiers and their Family members through workshops, briefings and services developed to enhance mission preparedness and self-reliance throughout the deployment cycle.
 The Mobilization and Deployment readiness mission is to develop an adaptable community in which Soldiers and their Families are prepared for deployment, have access to the support they need throughout its course, and are prepared for the unique challenges they face when their Soldier returns.
 For upcoming events, view the Mobilization and Deployment calendar.
 For more information visit the Mobilization and Deployment Facebook page.

 The Relocation Readiness Program is a comprehensive program designed to help Families in the relocation process.
 Available seminars and briefings cover a wide range of topics.
 Join us for a welcome tour and newcomer's orientation, cultural activities, and more.
 Relocation Readiness' goal is to help you make a smooth transition.
 Welcome packets are given to each Soldier during in-processing at the welcome center located at Clark Hall.
-The welcome packet comes in two formats; compact disc (CD), and a printed hard copy.
-By default CD’s are mailed out unless otherwise requested.
-This packet can also be mailed to newcomers before their arrival.
 Each packet contains information on ACS programs, Army Emergency Relief and other resources available on post and in the surrounding communities.
 Additionally, installation specific information can be found in the Post Locator box on www.militaryonesource.mil.
 This site provides the most current information on your next duty station.
-You may also visit our Relocation Readiness and Army Emergency Relief Facebook pages.
+You may also visit our Relocation Readiness Facebook page.